drgg62086/luna/README.md

 Using blockchain to realize 'r/place' activities will be a simple design

-You just need to send funds to a smart contract , it is equivalent to modifying a pixel
+user just need to send funds to a smart contract , it is equivalent to modifying a pixel

 and the nft will not need image file ,Because previous transaction is already contains all the RBG data